vishnuvardhnareddy/weather-info/README.md

 2. Press the "Search" button or hit Enter.
 3. The application will fetch the weather data for the entered city and display it on the screen.
 4. The background image will change dynamically based on the temperature to reflect the current weather condition.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.

 ## License